 A corporate address must be a real brick and mortar building.
 It must be a deliverable physical address.
-This can never be a home address or a PO Box.
+This can never be a PO Box.
 Do not use UPS mailing addresses.
 Some lenders will not approve and fund unless this criterion is met.

 A PO Box PBSA stands for a PO Box Post Box Street Address.
 Micro money lenders and credit providers understand that these are really post office boxes.
 They will see these as being non-legitimate ‘addresses’, just like post office boxes.

 Many entrepreneurs, especially startup owners, do not have the money for actual office space.
 Fortunately, the good news is, virtual offices are available in all states and numerous cities.

 Your virtual office, ideally, must be in the same state where your business is incorporated.
 And in the same vein as the caution against a PBSA, you need a real physical address versus a mailing address.

 Your corporation must have its very own phone number.
 Do not give a personal cell or residential phone as a company phone number.
 But VOIP (voice over internet protocol) is fine.